One of a handful of operating velodromes in the United States, the historic Major Taylor Velodrome is the home of track cycling in central Indiana.

 FEES and PasseS

-- Track 101 and INTRO Rider Packages - click here for info and pricing
+Track 101 and INTRO Rider Packages - click here for info, pricing, and registration.

 fees are subject to change - cash, check, and credit cards accepted